dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 Now navigate to **Security > Application Security > Policy Building > Traffic Learning** and take a minute to absorb what you're looking at.
 These are all the things that ASM has currently learned about your application and are most likely all false positives at this point since this is a controlled environment.
 Take a look at some of them and look at the suggested actions ASM would like you to implement.
 If this policy was in automatic mode, when the learning score reaches 100%, the action is automatically taken.

 ..
-IMPORTANT:: Now that you have seen how ASM learns things think about how important it is that ASM get's good clean traffic during policy development and should be part of SDLC of the application.
+IMPORTANT:: Now that you have seen how ASM learns things think about how important it is that ASM gets good clean traffic during policy development and should be part of SDLC of the application.

 4. You want to specifically find the learning suggestion for **HTTP protocol compliance failed - HTTP Check: No Host header in HTTP/1.1 request**